LRudL/Schematica/README.md

 - If an ellipse is rotated, the TikZ export of the diagram will not feature a rotated ellipse (TikZ export in general is not guaranteed to work).
 - Creating a line with its angle set to 0 results in an error being logged to the Lisk console (though the line does render properly).
 - A circle's point-at-angle function returns the point at the negative of the given angle (also other angle inversions, e.g. relating to circle tangents).
+- Nested quote expressions (e.g. `(let foo ''bar)`) causes undefined behavior.
+  - The expected behavior should be setting `foo` to the list `(quote bar)`, but no implementations follow this behavior.

 ## Version history

+### v0.4.1

+- Interface
+  - Added command history in the interactive console; navigate with up/down arrows.
+  - Interactive console now uses a bigger font and smaller margin.
+  - Saves user code in the url on run.
+- Fixes
+  - Correctly loads MathJax boldsymbol extension
+  - Fixed degree vs radian inconsistencies

 ### v0.4.0